UtkarshSingh02/Covid_19_analysis_and_prediction/README.md

-# Covid_19_analysis_and_prediction
+# Covid-19 analysis and prediction
 This repository provides a detailed Data analysis of Covid-19 spread in India, And predicts the no. of cases in the near Future(30 days) using some of the Machine Learning algorithms.
+I've chosen COVID-19 Corona Virus India Dataset.
+This data set is available publicly on Kaggle and is very informative.
+This dataset is very extensive and it includes district level data, state level data, patients information, daily recovery, daily tests etc.